TMI on TMAO? How Your Diet Impacts Your Heart Health

 But when we look at how unique and individual each person is, it may not seem fair to give recommendations that are made to fit a generalized group.
 And even if TMAO may be responsible for all signs of cardiovascular disease (which, when is one thing ever really an answer in science?) – who is to say that completely eliminating meat or animal products from your diet is the best choice for you?

 We’re only at the foot of the mountain, looking up.
 There is still so much about microbial pathways we have yet to understand and how they impact our health.
-Fortunately, with each Gut Intelligence Test, Viome is getting better at finding out how your diet impacts you.
+Fortunately, we are getting better at finding out how your diet impacts you.
 And how quickly things can change!